comphy-lab/pyRheo/docs/README.md

-## Here, we will add pyRheo documentation via ReadtheDocs
+## Here, we will add pyRheo documentation via ReadtheDocs ... soon